 - Balsa wood (1/32, 1/16, and 3/32 inch) – this is a very soft wood that breaks easily.
 It is good for some crafts but be aware that it is brittle.
 You can find this at your local craft store.

 - Wood veneer – Cricut has just released a line of wood veneer.
-I will be running some tests on this and doing another post about cutting these.
+You can find a post on cutting wood veneer with your Cricut here.

 I will note that the sizes in your craft store will be really odd.
 The wood sold by Cricut is sized perfectly for their machines.
 If you purchase from the craft store, you may have to cut down to fit your mat.
 It will cut with just scissors, however.